Statistics: 7.2 miles, 760′ ascent, 1228′ descent.

-The rapeseed was in abundance across the fields which made a stunning landscape.
+The rapeseed was in abundance across the fields, presenting a stunning landscape.

 One of the pleasures of walking in the spring is the profusion of wild flowers.
 As we neared Charlton Kings, we were amazed to see and smell acres of wild garlic.

 After reaching the A40, we left the Cotswold Way and turned toward Charlton Kings where we were to stay for the night.
 Along the way, we stopped in at Dunkerton’s Cider Mill for coffee and a snack.
-As it turned out, we returned here to pick up picnic supplies for dinner, since the local pubs were either fully booked or closed due to the chef’s illness.
+As it turned out, we returned here to pick up picnic supplies for dinner, since the local pubs were either fully booked or closed.